 Our Greenville Mississippi car accident lawyers work hard so you recover the full value of damages.
 We will include your economic and non-economic losses.
-This can include pain, suffering, emotional distress, lost wages, medical expenses, disfigurement, disability and other damages.
+This can include pain and suffering, emotional distress, lost wages, medical expenses, disfigurement, disability, and other damages.

 Time Limits for Seeking Damages

 If you are in a car accident in Mississippi, we encourage you to start the claims process immediately.
 Mississippi law requires you to file a written accident report with the police within 10 days if there were injuries or if damages exceed $250.